Odawara District

 Thackeray asked, “Do we have any lessons today?”

-“Well, not really a lesson.
+“Not really a lesson.
 The Yamamuras invited us over.”

 “How far along are they?”